Bibhash7/D-Student-Data-Warehouse/README.md

 # AI-Data-Warehouse-for-Students
-It is in interactive desktop based application, created using Python and PostgreSQL.
+It is in interactive desktop based application, created using Python and PostgreSQL, OpenCV and Tesseract for text extraction.

 Main features:

         1. Takes input through Camera also from a Image file saved in Desktop/Laptop